revanthsariga12/NodeStatus_checker_Jenkins/README.md

 # NodeStatus_checker_Jenkins
-This will check the node status in the Jenkins server and automatically send an email.
+This will check the node status whether is Online or not in the Jenkins server and automatically send an email.

 The python version should be python3.11 to run this code.